-Royal Caribbean Cruises Newbuilding & Innovation Designing and building new possibilities
+Royal Caribbean Cruises Newbuilding & Innovation has been added to your bookmarks.

 A cruise is supposed to be the perfect vacation.
 How can Royal Caribbean design and build ships—so big that they’re essentially floating cities—that keep ahead of guests’ expectations?
 The Newbuilding & Innovation workgroup uses five of the nine practices to push the envelope on ship design.